levi770/web3-service/INTEGRATION.md

 All web3-related operations, such as contract deployment and contract calls, will be processed in queue order.
 After a request for an operation is received, the microservice will register a job and return an observable object.
 It will then start to process the job and pipe all stages of this process to the observable.

-There are three types of job results from the web3 service:

-- `"received"`, object contains `jobId` and job input data.
-- `"completed"`, object contains `jobId` and job output data.
-- `"failed"`, object contains `jobId` and error message.

 ### Table of contents:

 1. [Create a new encrypted wallet keystore in DB](#create-a-new-encrypted-wallet-keystore-in-db)